amanusk/s-tui/README.md

 Stress-Terminal UI, s-tui,  monitors CPU temperature, frequency, power and utilization in a graphical way from the terminal.

-## *!DISCLAIMER!* ##
-The master branch is now updated to the upcoming version 1.0-beta.
-This adds multiple sensors for each source.
-Some functionality might be lost and re-added in the future upon request and need.
-Please help testing, report bugs and issues and request new features.

-See [releases](https://github.com/amanusk/s-tui/releases) for previous versions.

 ## Screenshot
 ![](https://github.com/amanusk/s-tui/blob/master/ScreenShots/s-tui-1.0.gif?raw=true)